You could call Vinodkumar Kanthammal the poster boy for union leaders.

 When he is not busy maintaining vehicles that support defence aircraft, you can find him on the ground addressing fellow colleagues’ working woes, negotiating with management to improve their welfare, and recruiting new union members.

-Currently serving as a branch official at an engineering firm, he considers voluntary union work a worthwhile endeavour as lives and livelihoods are on the line.
+Currently serving as a branch official at an engineering firm, 54-year-old maintenance technician considers voluntary union work a worthwhile endeavour as lives and livelihoods are on the line.

 His company is unionised under the NTUC-affiliated Singapore Industrial and Services Employees’ Union (SISEU).